yh15kla9/github-lesser-known-programming-languages/README.md

   - Function tags/closures/error prompts/runtime stack traces/coroutines
   - Integrated SSA/linear scan register allocation/reflection/assembler & linker
 - [Nelua](https://github.com/edubart/nelua-lang) - Nelua (stands for Native Extensible Lua) is a minimal, efficient, statically-typed and meta-programmable systems programming language heavily inspired by Lua, which compiles to C and native code.
-- [Neut](https://github.com/u2zv1wx/neut) - A dependently-typed programming language with compile-time malloc/free determination.
-- [Never](https://github.com/never-lang/never) - Never is a simple functional programming language.
-Technically it may be classified as syntactically scoped, strongly typed, call by value, functional programming language.
-- [Nim](https://github.com/nim-lang/Nim) - Nim is a compiled, garbage-collected systems programming language with a design that focuses on efficiency, expressiveness, and elegance (in that order of priority).
-- [Nimskull](https://github.com/nim-works/nimskull) - An in development statically typed systems programming language; with sustainability at its core.
-We, the community of users, maintain it.
-- [Nit](https://github.com/nitlang/nit/) - Nit is an expressive language with a script-like syntax, a friendly type-system and aims at elegance, simplicity and intuitiveness.
 - [NPL](https://github.com/LiXizhi/NPLRuntime) - NPL or Neural Parallel Language is an open source, high-performance scripting language.
 # O:
 - [Oberon+](https://github.com/rochus-keller/Oberon) - Oberon+ is a general-purpose, procedural and object-oriented programming language in the tradition of Oberon-07 and Oberon-2.
 The most important features of Oberon+ are block structure, modularity, separate compilation, static typing with strong type checking, generic programming, garbage collection, and type extension with type-bound procedures.